Dongw1126/Auto-Resume-Downloads/README.md

 ## Features
 * Automatically resume downloading when switched on
 * Time interval to trigger resumption can be manually set (default 10)
+* Checking the log while the program is running